Microsoft looks to tap into India's Oyo before its potential IPO- source - Up News Info

 Microsoft Corp is in advanced talks to invest in Indian hotel chain Oyo at a $9 billion valuation, a source familiar with the matter said on Thursday.

-The deal could be announced in the coming weeks and would be a prelude to Oyo’s initial public offering (IPO) that is expected by the end of the year, the source said.
+The deal could be announced in the coming weeks and would be a prelude to an initial public offering (IPO) by Oyo, the source said.

 Founder and Chief Executive Officer Ritesh Agarwal said earlier this month that Oyo would consider a potential public offering, but did not provide a timeline. https://reut.rs/3rJvVra